 - Revitalises 40 hectares of former landfill site into wetlands, playgrounds, wildlife habitat, and recreational areas.

-“An inspiring and innovative project that goes way beyond standard sustainability outcomes but also captures the hearts and minds of everyone who visits and reminds them about our most important resource, water.
+“An inspiring and innovative project that not only goes way beyond standard sustainability outcomes, but also captures the hearts and minds of everyone who visits.

 (Image credit: Civic Trust Awards & Wayne Myers Photography)